 Calcineurin inhibitors inhibit T-cell activation by blocking calcineurin resulting in both anti-inflammatory and immunomodulatory effects.
 Topical tacrolimus has been shown to be effective in resolving ulceration associated with necrobiosis lipoidica.

 TNF is an important regulator of the formation of granulomas.
 The monoclonal antibodies adalimumab and infliximab bind directly to soluble TNF-alpha to prevent its action.
 Etanercept is a fusion protein made up of the Fc portion of human IgG1 and TNF receptors that also inhibit TNF function.
-Both etanercept and infliximab have been repeatedly effective as monotherapy for ulcerating necrobiosis lipoidica.
+Both etanercept and infliximab have been repeatedly found to be effective as monotherapy for ulcerating necrobiosis lipoidica.

 Acute complications of sarcoidosis